jovanovic-djo/car-value-score-prediction/README.md

   - other: Miscellaneous graphs and visualizations that are not part of a bigger visualization group
 ##### Conclusion:

-##### Additional approaches directory: Contains notebook with alternative approach, where all of the models would be hyperparameter tuned, compared and stored along with corresponding visualizations.
+##### Additional approaches directory: Contains notebook with an alternative approach, where all of the models would be hyperparameter tuned, compared and stored along with the corresponding visualizations.

 ### Potential Enhancements
 - Store functions in utils file from which they could be called and used, instead of storing them in notebooks.
 - Diverse types of visualizations for better coverage of different aspects of the results.
-- Splitting data into 3 data subsets would be favourable for future projects (train, test, validate)
+- Splitting data into 3 data subsets would be favorable for future projects (train, test, validate)